Employability - Wheatley Works

 Wheatley Works - supporting employment, training, and learning opportunities:

 Wheatley Works helps people find jobs, careers, and training.
-Since 2016/17 we have supported more than 2400 people in this way.
+Since its launch in 2018, we have supported more than 3000 people in this way.

 Here you can read more about some of the projects Wheatley Works supports to help people who live in our communities.
 Other training and employment opportunities are secured through working with local delivery partners.